DubPlus/DubPlus/extensions/common/description.md

 ### Description

-A Dubtrack.fm script/extension for added features and customizations to improve your Dubtrack experience
+A Dubtrack.fm and QueUp.net script/extension for added features and customizations to improve your Dubtrack/QueUp experience

 Features include: